Itreau96/cs430_4_ib233/README.md

-### CS430: Project 3 ###
+### CS430: Project 4 ###

 Developer: Itreau Bigsby
 Email: ib233@nau.edu

 ## Purpose ##

-The purpose of this project is to extend our raycaster so that it will implement shading.
-We are adding a "light" object to our input capabilities as well as the ability to adjust the way shading affects the colors of our objects.
+The purpose of this project is to add reflection and refraction capabilities to our raytracer program.
+The program needs to accept the additional parameters required for displaying reflection/refraction and generate output files that render these properties.

 ## Contents ##